apple/swift-protobuf/README.md

 And run `pod install`.

-(Swift 3 frameworks require CocoaPods 1.1 or newer)
+NOTE: CocoaPods 1.7 or newer is required.

 ### ...using Carthage